Our Programs

 • Established in 2015, this program offers undergraduate and graduate students the opportunity to share their research with community audiences of all ages through curriculum design, mentorships, internships, and leadership roles in community-based research opportunities.

-• We aim to provide you with an opportunity to hone your skills as a young academic and researcher who hopes to present your research to diverse audiences.
+• We aim to provide college students and early career researchers with an opportunity to hone their skills as a young academic and researcher who hopes to present their research to diverse audiences.

-Whatever your long-term career goals, we want o support you in developing those skills.
+Whatever their long-term career goals, we want to support them in developing those skills.

 • The strength of our PREP program is the variety of professionalization opportunities it offers participants.
-In addition to gaining experience designing curricula (modules) and teaching in K-12 classrooms, you will learn how to collaborate and network with diverse institutions and members of the community.
-We also invite researchers with a variety of interdisciplinary interests and research approaches to serve as models of academic and scientific integrity, and to engage with students, teachers, and the public who might not otherwise have the opportunity to learn about your area of expertise.
+In addition to gaining experience designing curricula (modules) and teaching in K-12 classrooms, participants in this program learn how to collaborate and network with diverse institutions and members of the community.
+We also invite researchers with a variety of interdisciplinary interests and research approaches to serve as models of academic and scientific integrity, and to engage with students, teachers, and the public who might not otherwise have the opportunity to learn about their area of expertise.

-If you are an undergraduate or graduate student from colleges and universities in the Twin Cities metro area interested in participating, first fill out our Volunteer Interest Form.
+• If you are an undergraduate or graduate student from colleges and universities in the Twin Cities metro area interested in participating, please complete this form.